Honor-and-Valor/Guild-Code/README.md

 ### §203.
 Misbehavior before Other Guilds
 Any member of the guild who in the presence of other guilds—
 * shamefully abandons any duty he has agreed to undertake;
-* through disobedience, neglect, or intentional misconfuct endangers the safety of any fellow members of a party or raid;
+* through disobedience, neglect, or intentional misconduct endangers the safety of any fellow members of a party or raid;
 * is guilty of cowardly conduct (Conduct is “cowardly” only if it amounts to misbehavior which was motivated by fear.
 A mere display of apprehension is not sufficient.);
-* quits his duty in quest of any personal gain (e.g. to loot, to turn in a quest);
+* quits his duty for any personal gain (e.g. to loot, to turn in a quest);
 * causes false alarms in any party or raid;
 * willfully fails to do his utmost to achieve the objective of the party or raid; or,
 * does not afford all practicable relief and assistance to any fellow members of a party or raid when engaged in battle;